Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Red streaks could mean blood, and small whiter particles that look like rice could mean worms.

-While the smell itself may not indicate any issues, the smell of a Golden Retriever puppy’s poop should be mild to medium and a more earthy organic smell.
+While the smell itself may not indicate any issues, the smell of a Golden Retriever puppy’s poop should be mild to medium and have a more earthy organic smell.
 It should not be overpowering and cause your eyes to water or want to make you run from the area screaming.

 A consistently strong odor may mean the puppy has issues with the food or is not digesting it properly.
 It can also mean a change in your puppy’s stomach flora, or they’re struggling with a new diet or ingredient.